 So put one leg in front of the other, so that you’re in the running position, pull a big flare, and prepare to take the weight of the machine.

 As soon as you’re down keep the brakes pulled to drop the wing, and turn the engine away from the wing just in case the propeller is still spinning.

 So this post has taught you the very basics of how to fly a paramotor, and I hope that it’s been helpful to those who are new to the sport.
 There is a heck of a lot more to learn, so please do not skip the training or attempt to self train.

 For heaps of theory, tips, helpful illustrations, checklists, and information that simply isn’t taught during training courses, I really recommend you read my book.

-This is a shameless plug, because I really would have been glad of the information when I started flying, and if you check it out on Amazon HERE you can read lots of positive reviews by happy customers.
+This is a shameless plug, because I really would have been glad of the information when I started flying, and if you check it out on Amazon by clicking here you can read lots of positive reviews from happy customers.